hrvthzslt/ansible-introduction/README.md

 ### Installing ansible

-We already have ansible installed in the anton container.
 If you want to install ansible in your local machine, you can install it as a python package, or it could be in your distro's package manager.
 For example locally (and in the container) I installed it with apt.

 ### Targets